apache/beam/website/www/site/content/en/documentation/sdks/python-type-safety.md

 ## Runtime Type Checking

-In addition to using type hints for type checking at pipeline construction, you can enable runtime type checking to check that actual elements satisfy the declared type constraints during pipeline execution.
+In addition to using typehints for type checking at pipeline construction, you can enable runtime type checking to check that actual elements satisfy the declared type constraints during pipeline execution.

 For example, the following pipeline emits elements of the wrong type.
 Depending on the runner implementation, its execution may or may not fail at runtime.